Animate visualizations to better highlight changing patterns in your data, reveal spikes and outliers, and see how data points cluster and separate.

 Choose Format > Animations.

-At the bottom of the Animations pane, click Reset All.
+In the middle of the Animations pane, click Reset All Sheets.

 Completely disable all animations